 Research shows that people with diabetes are at higher risk for oral health problems, such as gingivitis (an early stage of gum disease) and periodontitis (an advanced stage of gum disease).

 This is because people with diabetes are more susceptible to bacterial infection, and have a decreased ability to fight bacteria that invade the gums.
 The more severe the gum disease, the more likely a person will lose his/her teeth.

-It’s also true that gum disease have the potential to affect blood glucose control and contribute to the progression of diabetes.
+It’s also true that gum disease has the potential to affect blood glucose control and contribute to the progression of diabetes.

-But even after listing all of this, I want you to know that you CAN have a healthy mouth.
-But it does some time and effort.
+Even after listing all of this, I want you to know that you CAN have a healthy mouth.
+But it does take some time and effort.
 However – it’s absolutely worth it.